Women's Protection Board: Functions and operation

 According to Article 4 of the Decree of November 6, 1941, the Board's purpose was the "moral dignification of women, especially young women, to prevent their exploitation, steer them away from vice, and educate them according to the teachings of the Catholic Church."
 However, this education was, in reality, minimal or non-existent.
 Instead, it played a pivotal role in the repression of women during Franco's regime in Spain.
-Contrary to its purported mission of protecting them, the Patronato was primarily tasked with strictly enforcing the National Catholic repressive values using coercive and brutal methods.
+Contrary to its purported mission of protecting them, the Patronato was primarily tasked with strictly enforcing the repressive values of National Catholicism using coercive and brutal methods.
 Many girls and young women who were just considered wayward, disobedient, or promiscuous, as well as unmarried pregnant teenagers, were locked up without having actually committed any crime, even according to Francoist law.

 Some of these girls were dropped off by parents who just no longer wanted to care for them.
 Others were put into state custody because they were denounced by family members.
 For instance, a Marian Torralbo was denounced by her brother—a member of Acción Católica—for partying.
 All were incarcerated without a trial.
 Women could not leave in many cases until they were 25 years old, their legal adult maturity age under Francoist law.

 Girls put into these reformatories were first subject to virginity tests conducted by nuns.
 This was done on a daily basis, with girls forced to sit on a hospital bed where a doctor would ask them if they were a virgin.
 After they said yes, the doctor would imply they were liars and then put a stick up a girl's vagina to check without her consent.
 Many girls became "hysterical" during this process.

 The Patronato enforced two types of moral control: a "hidden" one targeting individual "immoral" activities of women, such as prostitution or homosexuality, and an "ostensible" one surveilling public spaces for any sign of nonconformity.
 The year 1952 marked a significant increase in the number of young women interned, driven by legal reforms affecting young women's status and the Francoist state's response to cultural changes threatening traditional gender roles.
 Its expansion, with over 900 Catholic-run centers, reflected the regime's struggle against modernization and its insistence on traditional ideals.
 The institution's immense power is evident in the rising numbers of girls and women interned, reaching over 41,000 by 1965, or about 1.7% of all females aged 15–24.

 The law was eventually changed in 1985, and no longer allowed minors to be forcibly placed under the control of the state "for their own protection," without having committed any crime or being actually endangered, under judicial oversight.
 Following this, all remaining reformatories were closed.
 The Patronato, along with the Court of Public Order (TOP), symbolized state mechanisms enforcing Francoist repression.
-Contemporary scholars and activists continue to push for recognition of these women’s experiences—often overlooked in official narratives— advocating for their recognition as victims of Francoist persecution.
+Contemporary scholars and activists continue to push for recognition of these women's experiences—often overlooked in official narratives— advocating for their recognition as victims of Francoist persecution.